zawmh96/Terraform-Labs/Lab 1/README.md

 Make a change in length terraform local code and apply the configuration from one terminal.
 While runing in the terminal, make another change and apply it at another terminal.

-You will NOT able to apply in second terminal as the state is in lock.
+You will NOT able to apply changes in second terminal as the state is in lock.

 ![image](https://github.com/user-attachments/assets/889a50ba-6d64-4ee2-a5ca-0e113360da47)